osmosis-labs/sqs/docs/architecture/ingest.md

 - Height X: All Osmosis pools are pushed
 - Height X+1: Only the pools that have changed within that height are pushed

+## Worker Pool Architecture

+The ingest module is designed to be a worker pool that processes the data in parallel.
+We configure the number of workers to be equal to 2.
+The choice is arbitrary but allows for an efficient catch up post-initial cold start that takes roughly 30 seconds.

+Given the target chain block time of 1.5 seconds, we are 15 blocks behind after cold start, and 2 workers can process them all under a few seconds.

+Additionally, this mechanism helps to control resources and avoid overloading the system at cold start with many pre-computation requests.

 ## Parsing Block Pool Metadata

 Since we may push either all pools or only the ones updated within a block, we